 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 09.01.2025

+Area of Law: Jurisdiction (State Commission’s jurisdiction in respect of Grievance Redressal Forum orders)

 The Appellate Tribunal for Electricity held that the Maharashtra Electricity Regulatory Commission (MERC) erred in ordering the Maharashtra State Electricity Distribution Company Limited (MSEDCL) to pay interest on the refund amount to Jai Corp Limited (JCL), as the Electricity Grievance Redressal Forum (CGRF) had explicitly denied interest in its original order.
 The Tribunal found that MERC overstepped its jurisdiction under Section 142 of the Electricity Act by acting as an appellate authority instead of just enforcing the CGRF order.
 The Tribunal set aside MERC's impugned order and allowed the appeal.